All posts

 When you’re done building:

 Deploy the built resource bundles with your production MCP server.
-The sunpeak build command creates production-ready files in the dist/ directory that your MCP server will serve.
+The pnpm build command creates production-ready files in the dist/ directory that your MCP server will serve.

-Your MCP server needs to run somewhere — a VPS, a serverless function, or any Node.js host.
+Your MCP server needs to run somewhere: a VPS, a serverless function, or any Node.js host.
 The built resource files are deployed alongside your MCP server.
+For a complete walkthrough of deployment options, see how to deploy an MCP App.

 The Build Order That Works